XIMDEX/xcms/INSTALLATION.md

 	docker run -d -h "host.domain" -e PORT=9090 -e XIMDEX_PASS=MyPass -p 9090:5000 ximdex/ximdex
 ```

-> That will install Ximdex CMS running on host.domain (localhost will be used if -h parameter is not provided) and port 9090 with password MyPass for the admin user (ximdex)
+> That will install Ximdex CMS running on host.domain and port 9090 with password MyPass for the admin user.

 2. From your browser visit http://host.domain:9090 to end the installation.

-3. Play with Ximdex CMS at http://host.domain:9090
+3. Play with Ximdex CMS at http://host.domain:9090 using user Ximdex with password MyPass to login in.

-> A shorter version of the docker command using default values is "docker run -d -p 5000:5000 ximdex/ximdex" that will end with ximdex running at http://localhost:5000
+> A shorter version of the docker command using default values is "docker run -d -p 5000:5000 ximdex/ximdex" that will end with ximdex running at http://localhost:5000 using ximdex as password for the ximdex user.

 ## B) Installing from Github with the Web Installer